tford-dev/techDegree/oop_game-v2/README.md

-This script is my code for the Team Treehouse Full Stack Javascript Tech-Degree course(project 4).
-The html and css for this project is provided by Treehouse and I have not manipulated the HTML/CSS markup.(Javascript code I wrote was used to manipulate CSS).
+This script is my code for the Team Treehouse Full Stack JavaScript Tech-Degree course(project 4).
+The HTML and CSS for this project is provided by Treehouse.
+I added an animation called fadeOut() in app.js so that start screen will fade away when the start game button is pressed.